Veriqloud/ubqc_squidasm/Jupyter-notebook/noise_eample/SecNisQ_report.md

 [hardware configuration](https://github.com/Veriqloud/ubqc_squidasm/blob/main/Jupyter-notebook/noise_eample/plotTest_sample200.txt)

-As we can see, the high noise has a significant impact on the successful rate of the protocol in normal circuit cases.
+As we can see, the high noise/loss has a significant impact on the successful rate of the protocol in normal circuit cases.
 However, it does not have much effect on UBQC cases.
-Although the successful rate of UBQC cases in general are much lower than the normal cases, we can say UBQC circuits have better resistance against noises as the figure shows.
+Although the successful rate of UBQC cases in general are much lower than the normal cases, we can say UBQC circuits have better resistance against noises/losses as the figure shows.